tools-life/taskwiki/README.md

         sudo pip3 install --upgrade -r requirements.txt

+* **For neovim users:** Note that `pynvim` is a required python 3 provider in case you are using neovim

+        sudo pip3 install pynvim

 #### Python2 support

 Taskwiki is slowly deprecating Python 2 support.
 Future features are no longer